04 September 2019

 Don't despair, very few companies have perfected digital lead generation.
 Here's how to get something workable up and running fast, suitable for business to business products and services.

-A surprising number of businesses have poor lead capturing and tracking systems; despite the huge amount of information available, and the number of vendors pushing CRM and marketing automation solutions.
+Most businesses have poor lead capturing and tracking systems; despite the huge amount of information available, and the number of vendors pushing CRM and marketing automation solutions.

 Many SME's can't accurately produce basic data that answers these important questions...